AgentPack: A Dataset of Code Changes, Co-Authored by Agents and Humans: Fine-Tuning Models with

 \paragraph{Results}

-\Cref{tab:main_results} shows the results of fine-tuning the two DeepSeekCoder models on \thedataset{}, with results on the base model, and on EditCoder for comparison.
-Training on both EditCoder and \thedataset{} shows significant improvement over the base model.
-The model trained on \thedataset{} typically outperforms the EditCoder model.
-The one exception is with the 6.7B model, which scores 0.41 on CanItEdit, whereas EditCoder-6.7B scores 0.42.
+\Cref{tab:main_results} presents the results of fine-tuning models on \thedataset{}, alongside comparisons with the base models and models trained on EditCoder dataset.
+On Python benchmarks, training on EditCoder dataset and \thedataset{} shows significant improvement over the base models for DeepSeekCoder and CodeLlama.
+The models trained on \thedataset{} typically outperform the EditCoder models, except for Qwen3-1.7B-Base.
+On JavaScript benchmarks, the models trained on \thedataset{} outperform their respective base versions.
+DeepSeekCoder-1.3B-Base (+0.04) and CodeLlama-7B-Base (+0.06) show substantial gains, while DeepSeekCoder-6.7B-Base (+0.01) and Qwen3-1.7B-Base (+0.02) exhibit marginal improvements.